three-six628/adb_GUI_assistant/README.md

   Huawei Open Source Mirror Station (This is something I use myself, but to access the page, I need to search and find the corresponding version of platform tools to download)：https://mirrors.huaweicloud.com/android/repository/

   Domestic developer image:https://dl.google.com/android/repository/platform-tools-latest-windows.zip

+  Oh, by the way, this program doesn't support English yet, it will be added in the future.